Christian Church (Disciples of Christ): General Ministries

 The Christian Church (Disciples of Christ) at the "General Church" level consists of a number of self-governing agencies, which focus upon specific Christian witnesses to the world.
 The church agencies report to the General Assembly, which meets biennially in odd-numbered years and is an assembly of representatives selected by congregations and ordained ministers with standing in the denomination.
 The General Minister and President (GMP) is the lead pastor for the denomination and the chief executive officer of the legal corporation.
 Following the covenantal understanding of the denomination, the GMP does not have direct executive power over the General Ministries, regions, or congregations.
 The GMP is elected to a six-year term by the General Assembly, with the option for a second term.

-The General Minister and President is Teresa Hord Owens.
+The current General Minister and President is Teresa Hord Owens.
 When she was elected in 2017, Owens was the first black woman to lead a mainline denomination as their chief executive.
 Her presidency followed the presidency of Sharon E. Watkins, the first woman to lead a mainline denomination as their chief executive.